Hebgbs/wincars/readme.md

 See **8185** there?
 That is the vehicle's ID in Re-Volt Zone and is what's used for `rvz_id`.

 #### Body
 Everything between the head and the foot of the batch file is splash text and background stuff for the end-user.
-None of this matters for you to touch, so _don't touch it._
+The _only_ thing which matters is the splash text.
+Make it good, and optionally, let people know where original assets not under your copyright come from.

+Everything in this repository is CC0. **No negotiation.**

 #### Foot
 Where the rubber meet the road.
 Using the variables from the head of the document, apply them here.
 Example from `trashcan_cc.bat`: